 You don’t want to be reaching around breakables or awkward pieces of furniture to paint the walls, so remove what you can from the room to give yourself plenty of workspaces.
 Move larger items like sofas into the middle of the room, well out of the way of the soon-to-be painted walls.

 Use dust sheets to prevent getting paint onto your carpets or furniture.
 Fabric and waterproof sheets work equally well, and you can buy specialist coverings if you don’t have anything to hand.
 Many people prefer painting in bare feet, as they can immediately feel when they’ve stepped in paint, preventing them from treading it throughout the house.

 This includes mirrors and pictures, making sure you leave the holes for hooks and nails in place so you can accurately hang them up again.
 Also, make sure to loosen light switches and plug sockets - you want to paint behind these rather than around them, as this gives a much more professional finish and disguises paintbrush marks.

 You can do this with a wash of trisodium phosphate and a sponge.
-This is used to get rid of any dark marks or stains which will show through the paint, as well as remove any mildew that may be staining your walls.
+This is used to get rid of any dark marks or stains that will show through the paint and remove any mildew that may be staining your walls.
 Repeat the process with clean water and allow your walls to dry thoroughly before painting.